breezy-weather/breezy-weather/docs/SOURCES.md

 </details>

 ### Recosanté
 **[Recosanté](https://recosante.beta.gouv.fr/)** can be added as a secondary **Pollen** source for France.
 Only a pollen level is available, and not the concentration.
-Since it is sourcing its info from ATMO France which has concentration available, it’s best to use ATMO France source directly whenever possible.
+Since it is sourcing its info from Atmo France which has concentration available, it’s best to use Atmo France source directly whenever possible.

 **April 2025 update: Recosanté is temporarily not producing any data**